rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

     <div style="clear:both"></div>

+    **Note:** It is possible for an error to occur while sessions are downloading.
+Seeing an error alone does not mean that all downloads have stopped.
+Check the **Details** page to see if downloads are still continuing.

 13. The **Session transfer details** window lists each session, its scan count, any errors, and its individual download progress.
 If a session's transfer is interrupted or paused, its progress bar will appear orange with diagonal stripes rather than solid.
 Click **Restart Download** to resume it — the Desktop Client will continue from where it left off rather than starting over.

     ![resume a download](images/DwnldMulimg11.jpg)